MicrosoftDocs/sdk-api/sdk-api-src/content/emptyvc/index.md

 ## -description

-This header is used by Legacy Windows Environment Features.
+This header is used by lwef.
 For more information, see:

 - [Legacy Windows Environment Features](../_lwef/index.md)